 The fee to enroll in the Asper Co-op Program consists of two parts: the Co-op Program fee and the credit hour fee.
-This fee is distributed throughout your co-op program and is assessed and due upon registration for each individual work term.
+This fee is distributed throughout your Co-op Program and is assessed and due upon registration for each individual work term.

-The Co-op Program fees for Fall 2024 are \$870.78 per work term plus a credit hour fee (cost of one credit hour) of approx. \$197.96 (International students pay a differential fee of \$778.71 for the credit hour).
+The Co-op Program fees for Fall 2022 are \$825.60 per work term plus a credit hour fee (cost of one credit hour) of approx. \$187.50 (International students pay a differential fee of \$716.66 for the credit hour).

-The Co-op Program receives no funding from the university.
-Program fees are used for covering the costs directly related to the effective management and promotion of the Asper Co-operative Education Program.
-The Asper co-op office provides year-round facilities, full-time staffing, and support for the administration of the program.

 Fees are subject to change.
-See supplementary handout BComm Co-op Program Fees for a breakdown of fees.
+The Asper Co-op Office provides year-round facilities, full-time staffing, and support for the administration of the program.
+The Co-op Program receives no funding from the University.
+Your fees are used for covering the costs directly related to the effective management and promotion of the Asper Co-operative Education Program.
+See supplementary handout BComm Co-op Program Fees for a breakdown of the Co-op Program fee.